nuxt/docs/en/faq/laravel-forge-deployment.md

 Before starting to describe the process of deploying a Nuxt app with Laravel Forge, I will assume that you have already:

 * Deployed a server with Forge using your cloud service provider of choice.
 This server must be running Node v8 or later (see below for upgrade)
-* You rgithub account is linked with Forge
+* Your github account is linked with Forge
 * Created a Nuxt app and linked it to a github repository under a master branch.
 We will call this repository `nuxt-forge-client`
 * Setup a domain that we will call `nuxt-forge.com`.
 Please make sure to replace any reference to this domain by your own domain.
 Please make sure your domain is pointing to your server IP provisioned with Forge.